Human brain: Metabolism

 The brain consumes up to 20% of the energy used by the human body, more than any other organ.
-In humans, blood glucose is the primary source of energy for most cells and is critical for normal function in a number of tissues, including the brain.
+In humans, blood glucose (blood sugar) is the primary source of energy for most cells and is critical for normal function in a number of tissues, including the brain.
 The human brain consumes approximately 60% of blood glucose in fasted, sedentary individuals.
 Brain metabolism normally relies upon blood glucose as an energy source, but during times of low glucose (such as fasting, endurance exercise, or limited carbohydrate intake), the brain uses ketone bodies for fuel with a smaller need for glucose.
 The brain can also utilize lactate during exercise.
 The brain stores glucose in the form of glycogen, albeit in significantly smaller amounts than that found in the liver or skeletal muscle.
 Long-chain fatty acids cannot cross the blood–brain barrier, but the liver can break these down to produce ketone bodies.
 However, short-chain fatty acids (e.g., butyric acid, propionic acid, and acetic acid) and the medium-chain fatty acids, octanoic acid and heptanoic acid, can cross the blood–brain barrier and be metabolised by brain cells.

 Although the human brain represents only 2% of the body weight, it receives 15% of the cardiac output, 20% of total body oxygen consumption, and 25% of total body glucose utilization.
 The brain mostly uses glucose for energy, and deprivation of glucose, as can happen in hypoglycemia, can result in loss of consciousness.
 The energy consumption of the brain does not vary greatly over time, but active regions of the cortex consume somewhat more energy than inactive regions, which forms the basis for the functional neuroimaging methods of PET and fMRI.
 These techniques provide a three-dimensional image of metabolic activity.
 A preliminary study showed that brain metabolic requirements in humans peak at about five years old.

 The function of sleep is not fully understood; however, there is evidence that sleep enhances the clearance of metabolic waste products, some of which are potentially neurotoxic, from the brain and may also permit repair.
 Evidence suggests that the increased clearance of metabolic waste during sleep occurs via increased functioning of the glymphatic system.
 Sleep may also have an effect on cognitive function by weakening unnecessary connections.